 - Gently lean forward on your front foot and release to deepen the stretch.
 If holding this position is tiring, you can lower the back leg.

 - Release and switch legs to repeat this process.

-- Starting on all fours, take your right knee forward towards your right wrist and lay your lower leg on the ground at a 90° angle.
-If that is too difficult you can always bring your lower leg closer to your upper leg.
+- Starting on all fours, take your right knee towards your right wrist and lay your lower leg on the ground at a 90° angle.
+If that is too difficult, you can always bring your lower leg closer to your upper leg.

 - Hold this stretch for 1 minute and then switch sides.

-- Bring your left arm up and rotate your torso reaching towards the floor.
-Turn your head towards the left and exhale through your mouth bringing the pelvic floor up and bringing the belly in.
+- Bring your left arm up and rotate your torso, reaching toward the floor.
+Turn your head towards the left and exhale through your mouth, bringing the pelvic floor up and the belly in.

 - Repeat this movement for one minute and then repeat on the other side.

-- Exhale bringing your pelvic floor up and in while pushing your pelvis up toward the ceiling.
+- Exhale, bringing your pelvic floor up and in while pushing your pelvis toward the ceiling.

 - Continue to repeat this motion with each breath for 2 minutes.